Warship (1973 TV series): Board game

 Series creator Ian Mackintosh also devised a version of the board game Battleships, based on his experience of modern naval tactics and called Warship after the series.
 It was produced by Merit Toys in 1976, in association with the BBC.

 Scale model kit

 Airfix sold its plastic 1/600 scale model kit of HMS Leander with the slogan "Featured as HMS Hero in the BBC TV series Warship".

 Theme music single

 Columbia Records released a 7-inch single (catalogue reference DB 8998) of the theme music (see above) in 1973.
 As in the TV series the theme was played by the Band of the Royal Marines, Deal, conducted by Lieutenant Colonel Paul Neville, MVO, FRAM, RM.

 Availability on DVD

-The first series of Warship was released on DVD in September 2014, with the second series being released 9 November 2015.
+Series 1 of Warship was released on DVD by Simply Media on 15 September 2014, with Series 2 released on 9 November 2015.

+Series 3 and 4 had been due for release in different months during 2016, but these releases were cancelled due to "unforeseen clearance issues".
+Series 3 and 4 remain unreleased on DVD.